 Ruta De Las Flores El Salvador

 This is the main town on the route and the most visited.
-On weekends, the central park hosts a food festival where local vendors set up stalls selling everything from grilled meat to shrimp ceviche.
-It draws crowds from San Salvador, so go early Saturday morning if you want a table and space to breathe.
-The Cascadas de los Chorros waterfall is about 3km outside town — a pleasant walk or short drive, and the pools are cold and clean.
+Every weekend the central park hosts a food festival where local vendors sell grilled meats, pupusas, shrimp ceviche, churrasco, and things you might not recognise at all.
+It draws significant numbers from San Salvador, so arriving early on Saturday morning – by 09:00 – gives you food while the stalls are still restocking and space at a table without negotiation.
+The Cascadas de los Chorros waterfall is about 3 kilometres outside town: a pleasant walk or short drive to cold, clean pools that are completely worth the detour on a hot afternoon.

 Ataco